envdes/code_CESM_LCZ/README.md

 ## [3_illustration](./3_illustration)

-The figures listed below are used to illustrate details of implementing built LCZ in CLMU.
+The figures listed below are used to illustrate details of implementing built LCZs in CLMU.

 | Subject                                                      | Visualization                                   |
 | ------------------------------------------------------------ | ----------------------------------------------- |